arrow4587/rpc/README.md

-This is simple  game of rock paper scissors.Enjoy it!!!
+This is simple  game of rock paper scissors.